iamnaveenpaul/website/_posts/2020-04-15-json-to-excel-conversion-in-nodejs.md

 ```

 After doing this, you can see that the data.xlsx file will be created in the same directory.
 We have made a tutorial to convert excel to json also.
 Check this link

 [Convert excel to json with nodejs](https://griva.in/node.js/2019/12/05/how-to-convert-excel-to-json-with-nodejs)

+An option to download data from MySql or Mongodb results into excel or xls or even CSV is a very powerful tool to give to your users.
+In the same series, we will see how to do the same in different languages and frameworks like Python, Java, etc.